dbukowski/DBDebugToolkit/README.md

 #### Simulating memory warning

 In the memory section you can also find the "Simulate memory warning" button.
-Use it to test if you handle the warning properly.
+Use it to check if you handle the warning properly.

 ## Author